GE Vernova completes first Saudi-led gas turbine maintenance project

 GE Vernova, a leading energy equipment manufacturing group, and Saudi Electricity Company (SEC) have announced the successful completion of the first gas turbine outage entirely planned and executed by GE Vernova’s Saudi engineers and specialists.

-This project at SEC's 8th power plant in Riyadh highlights both companies' commitment to fostering local talent and promoting localization within Saudi Arabia's energy sector, in alignment with Saudi Vision 2030, said a statement from GE Vernova.
+This project at SEC's eighth power plant in Riyadh highlights both companies' commitment to fostering local talent and promoting localisation within Saudi Arabia's energy sector, in alignment with Saudi Vision 2030, said a statement from GE Vernova.

 This achievement comes just months after GE Vernova, in the presence of Prince Abdulaziz bin Salman, Minister of Energy, celebrated the successful rollout of the first H-class gas turbine unit completed at the GE Saudi Advanced Turbines (GESAT) facility in Dammam.